 1. What is it?

-The Catalog of services and procedures (CST or Catalog) is the space where you can find inter-administrative processing services and their procedures, what we call EACAT Procedures.
+The Catalogue of Services and Procedures (CST or Catalogue) is the space where you can find inter-administrative processing services and their procedures, what we call EACAT Procedures.
 In other words, it is an organized set of specific services, with their associated procedures, that providers offer to their recipients to facilitate electronic processing between public administrations.
-However, you can also find generic services and the registration office grouped together in one section.
+However, you can also find generic services and the registry office grouped together in a section.

-• Providers: they are the Catalan public entities that define a service in EACAT Procedures to make it available to certain recipients.
+• Providers: these are the Catalan public entities that define a service in EACAT Procedures to make it available to certain recipients.

-• Recipients: they are the Catalan public entities to which the services and procedures defined by the providers are addressed.
+• Recipients: these are the Catalan public entities to which the services and procedures defined by the providers are addressed.

-• Services: they are the set of procedures that are carried out in a sequential, orderly and systematic way to cover a specific need, such as the granting of a subsidy, the registration of an activity or the management of a sanctioning procedure.
+• Services: are the set of procedures that are carried out sequentially, orderly and systematically to cover a specific need, such as granting a subsidy, registering an activity or managing a sanctioning procedure.

-• Procedures: they are each of the parts that make up a service.
-It is important to emphasize that there is no such thing as a procedure without an associated service.
+• Procedures: are each of the parts that make up a service.
+It is important to note that there is no procedure without an associated service.

 2. What are the requirements to access it?